Urtica dioica L. Family: Urticaceae

 Nettle may help manage:

-provider for dosing information.
+your healthcare provider for dosing information.

 Side effects, toxicity, and interactions

 This herb doesn’t cause side effects when you use it correctly.
 Allergic reactions